vagetablechicken/openmldb-compose/README.md

 Then you can manage connector by rest api in any container.
 I add a performance test here for kafka connect, the performance will be better if you use a real kafka cluster, don't share hardware resources with OpenMLDB cluster, and more parrallelism.

-Kafka connect image, just download connector and setup, check [Dockerfile](https://github.com/vagetablechicken/openmldb-compose/blob/main/kafka/Dockerfile).
+Kafka connect image with OpenMLDB plugin, `docker pull ghcr.io/vagetablechicken/kafka-connect:latest`.
+To build your own image, check [Dockerfile](https://github.com/vagetablechicken/openmldb-compose/blob/main/kafka/Dockerfile).
+This image actually has both kafka server and connect with OpenMLDB plugin, you can pull only this one.

 ### Tips